junxit/us-congress-bills-114/derived/amendments.md

 ### 12 U.S.C. § 1833a

-> in the header, by striking “subpoenas” and inserting “investigations”; and
+> in the heading, by striking “subpoenas” and inserting “investigations”; and

 | | |
 |---|---|